Christmas Shoebox Appeal FAQ

 When is the deadline for the Christmas Shoebox Appeal?

-Team Hope will be celebrating Christmas Shoebox Appeal Week from 31st October – 6th November, where everyone will be encouraged to build as many boxes as possible and share their updates on social media using #MakeAChildSmile, #ChristmasShoeboxAppeal and #EveryShoeboxCounts.
-Ahead of this week, which is the midterm break, schools will be encouraged to take part in lessons around the Appeal, showing the impact of a shoebox and the importance of giving.
+Team Hope will be celebrating Christmas Shoebox Appeal Week from the 6th– 12th November, where everyone will be encouraged to build as many boxes as possible and share their updates on social media using #MakeAChildSmile, #ChristmasShoeboxAppeal and #EveryShoeboxCounts.

 What if I can’t find a shoebox?

-Team Hope is able to facilitate bulk orders of Flat Pack Shoeboxes online in bundles of 50.
-If you’d like to buy a large quantity of flat pack shoeboxes to fill together with your business, church, school, club, local community or extended family.
-If you are interested please contact Alan McElwee amcelwee@teamhope.ie
+Team Hope is also able to facilitate bulk orders of Flat Pack Shoeboxes online, if you’d like to buy a large quantity of flat pack shoeboxes to fill together with your business, church, school, club, local community or extended family.
+If you are interested please contact us at info@teamhope.ie

 How can I follow Team Hope Christmas Shoebox Appeal online?